 General Guidelines for Estimating Meeting Length

 Schedule workshops for no more than two (or three) days in length and strive to complete meetings within fifty minutes.
 Hence, time limits ensure that participants do not become too exhausted.
-Likewise, consistency encourages more reliable attendance.
+Likewise, consistency encourages more reliable and prompt attendance.

 Estimating Meeting Length